jackchamb/Jack-sNoteTaker/README.md

 THEN I am presented with empty fields to enter a new note title and the note’s text in the right-hand column

 GOALS:
-add more commits and comments to make my code more descriptive add a notes array delpoy the web app
+1. add more commits and comments to make my code more descriptive,
+2. add a notes array,
+3. delpoy the web app,